Members area

 Questions to ask at the transition meeting

 Your child may have questions about planning for their future.
-You could talk about this together and then encourage them to write some down and bring them to the meeting to ask the teacher or careers adviser.
+Talk about these together and encourage your child to write some down.
+They can bring these questions to the transition meeting to ask the teacher or careers adviser.
 For example:

-• What support can I get at local colleges, university or on an apprenticeship (e.g. note-taker or a communication support worker)?
+• What support can I get at local colleges, university or on an apprenticeship (such as note-taker or a communication support worker)?

 • What support is available to help me find a job?